hadilromdhane/Drug_Classification_Problem/README.md

 # Drug_Classification_Problem
-A ML model that predict the the most appropriate drug for each patient (Kaggle Competition)
+In this notebook we tried to use diffrent machine learning models in order to predict the the most appropriate drug for each patient (Kaggle Competition)